Inside: Here are 10 ways to slow down and relax even when life is busy. If you want to enjoy more of the little moments, this post is for you.

 - I’m going to do housework for the next hour and not feel guilty about encouraging my daughter to play independently.

-I don’t necessarily think this way every day, but whenever I start feeling like time is getting away from me I use this tactic to regain control.
-The result is I’m usually more productive AND I feel better too.
+I don’t necessarily think this way every day (I’m human, not a robot!), but whenever I start feeling like time is getting away from me, I use this tactic to regain control.
+The result is I’m usually more productive, and I feel better too.

 What do you think?
-Do you have any tips to help slow down a busy day?
+Do you have any tips to help slow down and relax?
 Let me know in the comments, I’d love to hear your thoughts! x